piccolbo/altair_recipes/README.rst

 * ``seaborn`` and the graphical subset of ``pandas``, for example, both provide high level statistical graphics primitives (higher than the grammar of graphics) and they are quite successful (but not web-based).
 * Even ``ggplot``, which is named after the Grammar of Graphics, slipped in some more complex charts, pretending they are elements of the grammar, such as ``geom_boxplot``, because sometimes even R developers are lazy.
 But a boxplot is not a *geom* or mark.
 It's a combination of several ones, certain statistics and so on.
 The right approach is to keep these two levels of abstraction separate.

 The boxplot is not the only example.
 The scatter plot, the quantile-quantile plot, the heatmap are important idioms that are battle tested in data analysis practice.
-They deserve their own abstracion.
+They deserve their own abstraction.

 ``altair_recipes`` aims to fill this space above ``altair`` while making full use of its features.
 It provides a growing list of "classic" statistical graphics without going down to the grammar level.
 At the same time it is hoped that it can provide examples and model best practices of how to use the ``altair`` to build effective statistical graphics.